-In general, erosion and sediment control measures are checked by Environmental Project Support personnel, and are repaired, as necessary.
-BMP inspections generally are completed weekly during dry periods and within 24 hours after any rainfall of 0.5 inches or more during a 24-hour period using the PAD-REG-1006-F01, BMP Erosion and Sediment Control Checklist, shown in Attachment B.1.
+In general, erosion and sediment control measures are checked by Environmental Field Compliance personnel and are repaired, as necessary.
+BMP inspections generally are completed weekly during dry periods and within 24 hours after any rainfall of 0.5 inches or more during a 24-hour period using the BMP Erosion and Sediment Control Checklist in CP4-ES-0041, Environmental Monitoring Inspections.
 During prolonged rainfall, all control devices are checked daily and repaired as necessary.
-Repairs to erosion and sediment controls are completed as directed by the Environmental Project Support Manager.
-The Environmental Project Support Manager maintains records of checks and repairs.
+Repairs to erosion and sediment controls are completed as directed by the Environmental Field Compliance Manager.
+The Environmental Field Compliance Manager maintains records of checks and repairs.
 Projects with a total disturbance area less than 5 acres would be exempt from checks other than during normal Paducah Site working hours.
-The following items will be checked in particular.